nazmunsakib/advanced-ajax-search-for-woocommerce/readme.txt

 == Description ==

-**Advanced AJAX Search for WooCommerce** is a lightweight, modern, and powerful search plugin that enhances your WooCommerce store with real-time AJAX search functionality.
+**Nivo AJAX Search for WooCommerce** is a lightweight, modern, and powerful search plugin that enhances your WooCommerce store with real-time AJAX search functionality.
 Built with modern technologies and AI-powered algorithms, it provides the best search experience for your customers.

 = 🚀 KEY FEATURES =